usgs/best-practices/software/reviews.md

  - Put the software in a version control repository accessible by the intended reviewer
- - Create an issue in the software release reviews project requesting a review on the software
+ - Create an issue in the [software release reviews][11] project requesting a review on the software
    - Include a link to where the software is accessible
    - Add a label to the issue indiciating the type of review being requested